jemalbrins/docs/paywall.rst

 -------------------------------

-In order to set up a paywall for a project, you need to determine the appropriate code for the product it belongs to (for example, "ctcweb" for most Chicago Tribune projects).
+In order to set up a paywall for a project, you need to determine the appropriate code for the product it belongs to (for example, "chinews-apps" for most Chicago Tribune projects).
 To do this, visit the `DSS site in P2P <http://dss.p2p.tribuneinteractive.com/>`_, hover over the market you're interested in and click Products, and then click the product that seems to most closely match the site you're building.
 The code will be the first thing listed.